bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-If I were to click on &apos;"Washtenaw Dairy&apos;" or &apos;"Rosie&apos;'s Coffee Bar and Bakery,&apos;" or &apos;"Dexter&apos;'s Bakery&apos;" etc., it would actually take me to their pages.
+If I were to click on &apos;"Washtenaw Dairy&apos;" or &apos;"Rosie&apos;s Coffee Bar and Bakery,&apos;" or &apos;"Dexter&apos;s Bakery&apos;" etc., it would actually take me to their pages.
 Head back.
-One of the tricks I want to point out as I&apos;'m doing this is, as I hover over each one of these links, if you look at the very, very bottom of my browser, and I can&apos;'t really show at the same time, but as you highlight it, it shows you which **URL** you are going to.
-And I think this is very valuable for people to know, because if you&apos;'re ever hovering over a link, and the information you see at the bottom of the page doesn&apos;'t match what you expect, I wouldn&apos;'t click on it.
+One of the tricks I want to point out as I&apos;m doing this is, as I hover over each one of these links, if you look at the very, very bottom of my browser, and I can&apos;t really show at the same time, but as you highlight it, it shows you which **URL** you are going to.
+And I think this is very valuable for people to know, because if you&apos;re ever hovering over a link, and the information you see at the bottom of the page doesn&apos;t match what you expect, I wouldn&apos;t click on it.
 So absolute references take you away from your site.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->